Last updated on July 1st, 2022 at 04:58 pm

 Frank discovers that the government agency is hell-bent on killing him and some of his associates after hearing about a reporter (who ends up being murdered) who leaked news of a government coverup of an incident in Guatemala in the 80s.

 He enlists the support of some of his former colleagues to break into the CIA headquarters to see who’s behind all of this.
 They are-

-- Morgan Freeman, (Joe Matheson) an ex CIA recruiter and his wise and trusting mentor.
+- Morgan Freeman, (Joe Matheson) is an ex-CIA recruiter and his wise and trusting mentor.

-- Helen Mirren, (Victoria Winslow) a Kalashnikov toting former sniper expert.
+- Helen Mirren, (Victoria Winslow) is a Kalashnikov-toting former sniper expert.

-The brilliantly cast (kudos to casting director-Deborah Aquila-“Dexter”, “The Shield”) is further enhanced by: Richard Dreyfuss (Alexander Dunning), a ruthless financial overlord; Brian Cox (Ivan Simanov) a former Russian enemy of Franks who likes to seal any conversation with a few shots of Vodka, Karl Urban (William Cooper) CIA agent who ruthlessly pursues his “old” target and shows full character development throughout the movie) and a charming cameo by Ernest Borgnine (Henry), a documents specialist.
+The brilliantly cast (kudos to casting director Deborah Aquila-“Dexter”, “The Shield”) is further enhanced by: Richard Dreyfuss (Alexander Dunning), a ruthless financial overlord; Brian Cox (Ivan Simonov) a former Russian enemy of Franks who likes to seal any conversation with a few shots of Vodka, Karl Urban (William Cooper) CIA agent who ruthlessly pursues his “old” target and shows full character development throughout the movie) and a charming cameo by Ernest Borgnine (Henry), a documents specialist.

 When they discover the Vice President is the man behind all of this, it’s assassination time.
 Get them before they get you.

 “RED” scores from the comedy injected by the Hoeber brothers and director Robert Schwentke coupled with the visually tantalizing action sequences courtesy of cinematographer Florian Balhaus. (“The Devil Wears Prada” and “Marley & Me”).
 It’s evident this heady cast had fun filming this movie and it’s infectious to the viewer.
 Sure, parts of the movie are implausible, but look past that and enjoy the wild ride.